Make this beautiful 11″ x 14″ Thanksgiving Wall Decoration from scrap fabric!

 With all 12 letters cut you’re ready to assemble the Thanksgiving wall art.

-If your fusible webbing has a paper back, remove it from each letter then arrange on 11″ x 14″ cardstock or poster board.
+If your fusible webbing has a paper backing, remove it from each letter then arrange it on 11″ x 14″ cardstock or poster board.

 Once you have the letters placed where you want them, you can put a light cloth over everything and iron the letters to your cardstock or you can just glue them down.
 I ironed mine on with a hot, dry iron for about 5-8 seconds and it worked out fine.